 Even with popular artificial intelligence programs like Grammarly, many people and businesses still have a huge need for freelance proofreaders.

-If you’re a stickler for grammar, spelling, and improving the flow of written words, consider starting a proofreading side hustle.
+If you’re a stickler for grammar, spelling, and improving the flow of written words, consider getting into proofreading.

 To be a successful proofreader, you need a keen eye for catching grammar and spelling errors, the confidence and skill to point out wording or structure that could be improved, and be able to make other suggestions when appropriate.